wwPDB/protein-modification-extension/Standardizing_protein_modifications.md

 ### Renaming CCDs

-As part of the protein modification remediation process, many CCDs that describe protein modifications are being renamed to make them more findable and remove ambiguities in their naming.
+As part of the PCM remediation process, many CCDs that describe protein modifications are being renamed to make them more findable and remove ambiguities in their naming.
 For example, the CCD MLZ describes the methylation of the side chain nitrogen of lysine, currently it is named 'N-METHYL-LYSINE' however this name is misleading,